Palo Alto, California: Creation of the town

-In 1884, Leland Stanford and his wife, Jane lost their only child Leland Stanford Jr. when he died of typhoid fever at age 15 and decided to create a university in his memory.
+In 1884, Leland and Jane Stanford lost their only child Leland Stanford Jr. when he died of typhoid fever at 15 years old and decided to create a university in his memory.
 In 1886, they proposed having the university's gateway be Mayfield.
 However, they had one condition: alcohol had to be banned from the town.
 Known for its 13 rowdy saloons, Mayfield rejected his request.
 This led them to drive the formation of a new temperance town with the help of their friend Timothy Hopkins of the Southern Pacific Railroad, who in 1887 bought 740 acre of private land for the new townsite.
 This Hopkins Tract, bounded by El Camino Real, San Francisquito Creek, Boyce, Channing, Melville, and Hopkins Avenues, and Embarcadero Road, was proclaimed a local Heritage District during Palo Alto's centennial in 1994.
 The Stanfords set up their university, Stanford University, and a train stop (on University Avenue) by the new town.
-This new community was initially called University Park (the name "Palo Alto" at that time was attached to what is now College Terrace), but was incorporated in 1894 with the name Palo Alto.
+This new community was initially called University Park (the name "Palo Alto" at that time was attached to what is now College Terrace), but was incorporated on April 16, 1894, with the name Palo Alto.
 With the Stanfords' support, Palo Alto grew to the size of Mayfield.
 Mayfield eventually passed an ordinance banning saloons that took effect in January 1905.

+Later history

 On July 2, 1925, Palo Alto voters approved the annexation of Mayfield and the two communities were officially consolidated on July 6, 1925.
-As a result Palo Alto has two downtown areas: one along University Avenue and one along California Avenue (renamed after the annexation since Palo Alto already had a Lincoln Avenue).
+As a result, Palo Alto has two Caltrain stops and two downtown areas: one along University Avenue and one along California Avenue (renamed after the annexation since Palo Alto already had a Lincoln Avenue).

 The Mayfield News wrote its own obituary four days later: